RyanScottLewis/enqueue/README.md

 ##### AMQP

-Any message queue broker that utilizes the AMQP protocol (RabbitMQ, SqiftMQ, etc.) can be used by using the `:amqp` adapter:
+Any message queue broker that utilizes the AMQP protocol (RabbitMQ, SwiftMQ, etc.) can be used by using the `:amqp` adapter:

 ```ruby